 Average length: 45-60 minutes | How often is it released?
 Every Wednesday (every day during big events) | Why should you listen?
 If you want to immerse yourself in the world of cycling

-If you’ve even got a smidge of an interest in cycling, you’ll love The Cycling Podcast.
-Presented by award-winning journalists Richard Moore, Lionel Birnie and Daniel Friebe, it focuses on the world of professional cycling, covering the weekly talking points of the sport and the stories behind them.
+If you’re interested (even remotely) in cycling, you’ll adore The Cycling Podcast.
+Produced by renowned journalists Richard Moore, Lionel Birnie and Daniel Friebe, the show is centered around the world of professional cycling, detailing the weekly talking points of the sport and the stories behind them.

-With expert analysis and interviews with the biggest names in cycling, their encyclopedic knowledge of the sport is infectious.
-And while they take the sport seriously and don’t shy away from cycling’s more challenging topics, their talk of the food and culture of the region they’re visiting on a Grand Tour adds a layer of color and atmosphere that’s all nicely wrapped up with the teams relaxed (but far from amateurish) presenting style.
-It’s easy to see why it’s one of the most respected sports podcasts out there.
+Featuring expert analysis and interviews with the biggest names in cycling, their expansive knowledge and love of the sport is contagious.
+And though they take the sport seriously and aren’t afraid of cycling’s more controversial topics, their talk of the food and culture of the region they’re visiting on a Grand Tour adds a touch of atmosphere and color that’s all nicely wrapped up with the teams relaxed (but far from amateurish) presenting technique.
+It’s easy to see why it’s easily one of the best podcasts for anyone who is interested in cycling.

-For the likes of the Tour de France, Giro d’Italia and Vuelta a Espana, there are daily half-hour podcasts to really immerse yourself into the story of a three week Grand Tour.
-That’s not forgetting the The Cycling Podcast Féminin, a new monthly show dedicated to women’s cycling
+For the likes of the Tour de France, Giro d’Italia and Vuelta a Espana, there are daily half-hour podcasts to really sink yourself into the story of a three week Grand Tour.
+That’s not to mention the The Cycling Podcast Féminin, a new monthly podcast dedicated to women’s cycling.

 Important If True